Tammy Waine - 2017 blog posts archive

 Families and Wellbeing Officer

-Tammy has stopped her weekly postings, you can read her 2018 stories here ... or read her 2017 archived blog posts below on this page ...
+Tammy has resumed her weekly postings, you can read her 2018 stories here ... or read her 2017 archived blog posts below on this page ...

 Tammy Waine has worked for Adur & Worthing Councils for 12 years and is currently Families and Wellbeing Officer.
 Tammy's role is to work with children and families to get them eating healthier and to become more active.
 This is done through a variety of exciting and fun programmes such as the Active Grub Club and the Happy Hearts programme.